nrwl/nx/docs/nx-cloud/troubleshooting/ci-execution-failed.md

 Once these commands are invoked, the current CI Pipeline Execution is closed and can no longer receive new work.

+If this error occurs at the beginning of a CI Pipeline Execution it could be caused by a non-unique [NX_CI_EXECUTION_ID](/ci/reference/env-vars#nxbranch-and-nxciexecutionid) that is causing Nx Cloud to associate this CIPE with a CIPE that has already concluded.

 ### Nx Cloud agents were stopped due to an error

 Nx Cloud detected a failed task in the current CI Pipeline Execution and has halted further execution.